 Who Funded the Project?

-SFLLC, through a project company of local investor, Community Solar, LLC, purchased and owns the solar panels on the EMU campus.
+Secure Futures, through a company of local investors, Community Solar, LLC, purchased and owns the solar panels on the EMU campus.
 EMU hosts the solar facility, and buys electricity generated from the panels at a predetermined price through a power purchase agreement.
-Using economic stimulus funds provided by the American Recovery and Reinvestment Act (ARRA) of 2009, DMME awarded an incentive grant for the project.
-ARRA funds through the US Treasury 1603 Investment Tax Credit grant will also help finance this project.
+Using economic stimulus funds provided by the American Recovery and Reinvestment Act (ARRA) of 2009, the Virginia Department of Mines, Minerals and Energy awarded an incentive grant for the project.
+ARRA funds through the US Treasury 1603 Investment Tax Credit grant also helped finance this project.
 Community Bank in Staunton, VA provided construction financing for this project.

 Who Installed and Maintains the Panels?